Shedrack-Sunday/Shedrack-Sunday/README.md

 ### :man_technologist: About Me :
 I am a Software Engineer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Lagos Nigeria.
-I'm open to relocation or remote jobs.

 - :telescope: I’m working as a Full Stack Software Engineer, contributing to frontend and backend for building web applications.

-- :seedling: I'm Currently building my skills in CI/CD, DevOps and Cloud technologies(AWS, Azure and GCP).
+- :seedling: I'm Currently building my skills in React.js CI/CD, DevOps and Cloud technologies(AWS, Azure).

 - :keyboard: I have an Interest in Technical Writing, and am Open to Developer Advocate Roles.